kubernetes-sigs/gateway-api/docs-src/spec.md

 string for the group) or an implementation-defined resource (for example, resource &ldquo;myroutematchers&rdquo; in group &ldquo;networking.acme.io&rdquo;).
-Omitting or specifying the empty string for both the resource and group indicates that the resource is &ldquo;configmaps&rdquo;.
-If the referent cannot be found, the &ldquo;InvalidRoutes&rdquo; status condition on any Gateway that includes the UDPRoute will be true.</p>
+Omitting or specifying the empty string for both the resource and group indicates that the resource is &ldquo;configmaps&rdquo;.</p>
+<p>If the referent cannot be found, the route must be dropped
+from the Gateway.
+The controller should raise the &ldquo;ResolvedRefs&rdquo;
+condition on the Gateway with the &ldquo;DroppedRoutes&rdquo; reason.
+The gateway status for this route should be updated with a condition that describes the error more specifically.</p>
 <p>Support: custom</p>
 </td>
 </tr>